Sureuba/NoteHub/BackendDevelopmentandAPI.md

 npm (Node Package Manager), is a command line tool to install, create, and share packages of JavaScript code written for Node.js.
 There are many open source packages available on npm, so before starting a project, take some time to explore so you don't end up recreating the wheel for things like working with dates or fetching data from an API.

+**package.json - What does it do**
-**package.json** - stores info on the project, has a single JSON object.
-Information is stored in Key-Value pairs
+* Stores info on the project, has a single JSON object.
+* Information is stored in Key-Value pairs.
+* Stores metadata.

-2 required fields: name, version
+* 2 required fields: name, version

 **Creating a package.json**

--> command: npm init -y (-y will generate the file without questions)
+Command: npm init -y (-y will generate the file without questions)

-**Adding Info in the Package.json file**<Br/>
+**Adding fields in the Package.json file**<Br/>
-author field: specifies who created the project, string or object with contact detail, etc
+author field: specifies who created the project, string or object with contact detail, etc.

-ex: "author" : "Jane Doe"
+Ex: "author" : "Jane Doe"

-Description
+"description": "What this project does"

+Keywords: describe project with related keywords